Scar Revision Surgery

 What are the risks and complications?

-Autologous fat transfer is appreciated as there is no risk of an allergic reaction or rejection since the fat cells from your own body are used.
-However, there are some common risks associated with fat transfer that include:
+There are some common risks associated with fat transfer.
+However, autologous fat transfer is appreciated as there is unlikely allergic reaction or rejection since the fat cells from your own body are used.
+The common risks are include:

 - Bleeding from the donor and the recipient sites